Tyson Foods: Environmental record

 In 2020, Tyson Foods received a SmartWay Excellence Award from the Environmental Protection Agency, recognizing "top shipping (retailers and manufacturers) and logistics company partners for superior environmental performance".

-In 2020, it was reported that Tyson Foods uses 4.89 million acres of land for soybeans and 5.2 million acres of corn for providing feed for their 6 million cows, 22 million hogs, and 2 billion chickens.
+In 2020, Tyson Foods reportedly used 4.89 million acres of land for soybeans and 5.2 million acres of corn for providing feed for their 6 million cows, 22 million hogs, and 2 billion chickens.
 A study by the Union of Concerned Scientists in 2018 found that only 5% (408,000 acres) of their land has been enrolled in sustainable practices.
-This is set to change though as Tyson sets their net zero gas house emissions by 2050.
-The farm land and fertilizer also have an effect on the environment as potent nitrous oxide is being released.
-For every one of Tyson's 10.1 million acres, fertilizer is being used which can increase the pounds of nitrous oxide per acre in a year from 0.5 to 3 depending on how much fertilizer is being used.
-Tyson can easily reduce their emissions by 2050 by starting to use less fertilizer and being more precise with their fertilizing.

-Tyson doesn't directly raise their livestock, as they hire private farms, but they are still responsible for the emissions released from their animals and the feed they use.
-Tyson is responsible for 6 million cows, which burp methane and release approximately 1.2 billion pounds of methane a year.
-Tyson also raises chickens and pigs, but they have a much smaller effect on the environment.
-The main greenhouse gas emissions that come from them are in their manure and are very minuscule compared to those of cows.
-Tyson has made strides to prevent animal waste being sent to landfills, as 6 of their plants have reached gold status, which means 95-99 percent of their waste is not ending up in a landfill.

 In 2024, a study by the Union of Concerned Scientists found that between 2018 and 2022 Tyson released 371 million pounds of pollutants, including nitrogen, phosphorus, chloride, oil, and cyanide, from just 41 slaughterhouses and processing plants into local waterways across the United States.
+In 2025, the Environmental Working Group (EWG) reached a settlement with Tyson Foods, where Tyson agreed to stop making "net-zero" and "climate-smart beef" claims.